bnb-chain/greenfield-go-sdk/README.md

 # Greenfield Go SDK

 The `Greenfield-GO-SDK` provides a thin wrapper for interacting with `greenfield` in two ways:

 1. Interact using `gnfd-tendermint` RPC client, you may perform low-level operations like executing ABCI queries, viewing network/consensus state.
 2. Interact using `gnfd-cosmos-sdk` GRPC clients, this includes querying accounts, chain info and broadcasting transaction.

+### Requirement

+Go version above 1.19

 ## Usage